 Chanticleer is an open and inviting rustic cabin setting with an outdoor deck and floor-to-ceiling windows for unobstructed views.

 See Related: Best Things to do in Guerneville, California

 4. Capitola Beach

 If you’re dreaming of visiting a quaint Italian village without leaving the mainland, Capitola Beach is one of those hidden gems that will make you feel like you’re stepping into a snapshot of the Italian coastline.

-The stunning beach is located at the north end of Monterey Bay and offers trendy shops, art galleries, and cafés as well as outdoor adventure such as stand-up paddleboarding, kayaking, and, of course, swimming.
+The stunning beach is located at the north end of Monterey Bay and offers trendy shops, art galleries, and cafés as well as outdoor adventures such as stand-up paddleboarding, kayaking, and, of course, swimming.